 • All submissions must be in English or have English subtitles.

-• Films should have a copyright date of 2022, 2023 or 2024.
-Although films with a copyright date prior to 2022 can be accepted at the discretion of the PAFF programmers, they will not be eligible for a PAFF Award.
+• Completion Date - Films should have a copyright date of 2023 or 2024.
+Films completed prior to 2023 can be accepted at the discretion of the PAFF programmers, but will not be eligible for a PAFF Award.

 • PAFF will accept the submissions of works in progress.
 However, your submission must be sufficiently complete to allow our programmers to follow the storyline and be able to make a decision.
 We will only accept one work-in-progress version of your film, so please make sure to make it your best shot.
 (If you expect your final version to be 90 minutes, a 45-minute rough cut is probably not acceptable.)
-Also, whenever possible, you should provide an on-screen description of missing scenes.
+You (i.e. temporary score, color correction, missing VFX.)

-• PAFF's host theatre is all-digital.
-The only accepted projection formats for Feature Films are DCP or online link.
-For Shorts or Featurettes (49:59 minutes or less) you will be asked to submit an online link.
+• FORMAT - PAFF’s host theater is all-digital.
+The only accepted projection format for Feature Films is DCP.
+For Shorts or Featurettes (59:59 minutes or less) you will be asked to submit a downloadable video file link.

 • If there are any updates for projection formats, you will receive them with your acceptance notification.